-The Fund is an independent, publicly traded, non-diversified, closed-end management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act").
+The Fund is an independent, publicly traded, non-diversified, closed-end management investment company registered under the Investment Company Act of 1940 (the "1940 Act").
 The Fund is organized as a Delaware corporation.
 The Shares are currently listed on the Nasdaq Global Select Market ("Nasdaq") and its ticker symbol is "AABA."
 The Fund's principal executive offices are located at 140 East 45th Street, 15th Floor, New York, New York 10017 and its telephone number is 646-679-2000.

 Prior to registering as an investment company on June 16, 2017, the Fund was an operating company named Yahoo!
 Inc. ("Yahoo").
 Yahoo sold its operating business to Verizon Communications Inc. ("Verizon") on June 13, 2017 (such sale, the "Sale Transaction") pursuant to a Stock Purchase Agreement entered into by Yahoo and Verizon on July 23, 2016, as amended as of February 20, 2017 (the "Stock Purchase Agreement").
 On June 16, 2017, Yahoo changed its name to "Altaba Inc." and changed its Nasdaq ticker symbol to "AABA."
 As a result of the Sale Transaction, the Fund's remaining assets consisted primarily of its equity investments, short- and long-term debt investments and cash.
-For a description of the Fund's operations following the Sale Transaction, see "Proposal No. 1: Approval of the Plan of Liquidation and Dissolution."
+For a description of the Fund's operations following the Sale Transaction, see "Proposal No. 1: Approval of the Plan of Liquidation and Dissolution-Background of the Proposed Plan of Liquidation and Dissolution."

-As of the close of business on March 27, 2019, the Fund's consolidated investment assets consisted of:
+As of the close of business on May 15, 2019, the Fund's consolidated investment assets consisted of:

-- 196,066,905 ordinary shares, par value \$0.000025 per share ("Alibaba Ordinary Shares") and 87,248,511 American Depositary Shares ("Alibaba ADSs" and, together with Alibaba Ordinary Shares, "Alibaba Shares"), of Alibaba Group Holding Limited, a Cayman Islands company ("Alibaba"), which had an aggregate market value of approximately \$50 billion based on the closing market price of Alibaba ADSs on the New York Stock Exchange (the "NYSE") and represented approximately 88.6% of the Fund's total assets; - short- and long-term investments that primarily consist of investments in commercial paper, short- and long-term corporate debt, certificates of deposit, shares of money market investment vehicles, U.S. agency bonds, other U.S. treasuries and foreign sovereign debt (the "Marketable Debt Securities Portfolio"), which together with cash had an aggregate market value of approximately \$6.1 billion and represented approximately 10.8% of the Fund's total assets; and - all of the equity interests in Excalibur IP, LLC ("Excalibur"), a wholly owned subsidiary of the Fund that owns a portfolio of patent assets (the "Excalibur IP Assets"), which had an approximate fair value of \$250 million, which together with other assets represented approximately 0.6% of the Fund's total assets.
+- 196,066,905 ordinary shares, par value \$0.000025 per share ("Alibaba Ordinary Shares"), and 87,248,511 American Depositary Shares ("Alibaba ADSs" and, together with Alibaba Ordinary Shares (all of which are expected to be converted into Alibaba ADSs), "Alibaba Shares"), of Alibaba Group Holding Limited, a Cayman Islands company ("Alibaba"), which had an aggregate market value of approximately \$50 billion based on the closing market price of Alibaba ADSs on the New York Stock Exchange (the "NYSE") and represented approximately 96.0% of the Fund's total assets; - short- and long-term investments that primarily consist of investments in commercial paper, short- and long-term corporate debt, certificates of deposit, shares of money market investment vehicles, U.S. agency bonds, other U.S. treasuries and foreign sovereign debt (the "Marketable Debt Securities Portfolio"), which together with cash had an aggregate market value of approximately \$1.8 billion and represented approximately 3.3% of the Fund's total assets; and - all of the equity interests in Excalibur IP, LLC ("Excalibur"), a wholly owned subsidiary of the Fund that owns a portfolio of patent assets (the "Excalibur IP Assets"), which had an approximate fair value of \$250 million, which together with other assets represented approximately 0.7% of the Fund's total assets.